jpaulm/javafbp-websockets/README.md

 Running a test
 ----
-This project has one test network, which runs as a server, communicating with the client, which is `chat1.html` and/or `chat2.html`.
+This project has one test network, which runs as a server, communicating with an HTNL5 client, which is `chat1.html` and/or `chat2.html`.
 This test can either be run under Eclipse, or can be run from the command line.

 *Two HTML5 scripts (`chat1` and `chat2`) are provided to allow the software to be tested using multiple concurrent users.*